Video game music: Public performance

 On July 6, 2005, the Los Angeles Philharmonic Orchestra also held a Video Games Live concert at the Hollywood Bowl, an event founded by video game music composers Tommy Tallarico and Jack Wall.
 This concert featured a variety of video game music, ranging from Pong to Halo 2.
 It also incorporated real-time video feeds that were in sync with the music, as well as laser and light special effects.
 Media outside the video game industry, such as NPR and The New York Times, have covered their subsequent world tours.

 On August 20, 2006, the Malmö Symphonic Orchestra with host Orvar Säfström performed the outdoor game music concert Joystick in Malmö, Sweden before an audience of 17,000, holding the current record of attendance for a game music concert.
 Säfström has since continued to produce game music concerts around Europe under the names Joystick and Score.

 From April 20–27, 2007, Eminence Symphony Orchestra, an orchestra dedicated to video game and anime music, performed the first part of their annual tour, the "A Night in Fantasia" concert series in Australia.
 Whilst Eminence had performed video game music as part of their concerts since their inception, the 2007 concert marked the first time ever that the entire setlist was pieces from video games.
 Up to seven of the world's most famous game composers were also in attendance as special guests.
 Music performed included Red Alert 3 Theme: Soviet March by James Hannigan and Shadow of the Colossus by Kow Otani.

 Since 2010, video games-themed "pops" concerts have become a major proportion of the revenue in many United States concert halls, as traditional classical music performances decline in popularity.

-On March 16, 2012 the Smithsonian American Art Museum's "The Art of Video Games" exhibit opened featuring a chipmusic soundtrack at the entrance by artists 8 Bit Weapon & ComputeHer.
+On March 16, 2012, the Smithsonian American Art Museum's "The Art of Video Games" exhibit opened featuring a chipmusic soundtrack at the entrance by artists 8 Bit Weapon & ComputeHer.
 8 Bit Weapon also created a track called "The art of Video Games Anthem" for the exhibit as well.

 The first video game music-focused concert for the BBC Proms was held on August 1, 2022.

+BAFTA will launch the BAFTA Games in Concert tour in 2026, featuring music from games that have won BAFTA Game Awards, with Austin Wintory compositing and conducting the live orchestra.
+Initial tour dates will take place across Englash with plans for international venues later.